pcanz/pPEG/docs/Design-for-Simplicity.md

 In theory packrat memos are needed to avoid exponential performance.
 But in practice this is not an issue.
 If it ever becomes necessary a pPEG extension can be used to provide memos for selected results.

-##	No AST

-A parser for a grammar generates a parse tree from an input string.
-By tradition a grammar defines productions for the syntax of all valid strings in the language that the grammar defines.
-In theory a parse tree is a derivation from a grammar in the form of an AST (Abstract Syntax Tree).

-In practice a parser may not generate an ideal AST, instead it generates a CST (Concrete Syntax Tree) which can be manicured and transformed into an AST.
-In a compiler there can be a pipeline with many stages of tree transformation before finally translating an AST into compiled code.
+## Simpler Parse Trees

+The pPEG grammar rule names label the parse tree nodes that they generate.
+It is natural to employ rule names that denote a semantic meaning so that the parse tree can be read as a semantic markup of the input text.

+Anonymous matches (such as literal quotes) are eliminated and do not appear in the parse tree.
+The parser will also eliminate redundant nodes to simplify the parse tree.
+But the pPEG rule name conventions allow the grammar designer explicit control to include or exclude the generation of individul grammar rule results.

-In contrast, PEG grammar rules are syntax pattern recognizers.
+The pPEG grammar rules are syntax pattern recognizers.
 A parser can execute the grammar rules directly as instructions to match against an input string and generate a parse tree.
-The focus of the grammar design is on pattern matching of the input string rather than on derivation of an AST.
+The focus of the grammar design is on pattern matching of the input string to generate an SST (Semantic Syntax Tree), rather than on the derivation of a traditional AST (Abstract Syntax Tree).
+An SST is a type of AST that is simpler than a full blown CST (Concrete Parse Tree).

-A pPEG parser further interprets the grammar rules names as semantic tags, and generates a Semantic Tag Tree or STT.
-The STT is a semantic markup of the input string.
-Grammar rules define the syntax for text that represents a value for a semantic type labelled with the rule name.

-A pPEG grammar is designed to generate a STT with semantic data types that an application can transform into an AST, or some other data structure that suits the application.
-A pPEG grammar can be written to define a minimal SST that eliminates redundant information.

-Literals and anonymous grammar rules are used to match segments of the input string that are not required as part of the text that is the value of a semantic element.

-Terminal grammar rules that directly match segments of the input text generate STT leaf nodes with the rule name as a semantic tag that denotes the meaning of the matched text.
-In programming language terms this represents a wrapper type for a text string value.

-A grammar rule that matches a sequence of sub-elements generates an STT node that has the form of a functional expression.
-The rule name is a semantic tag that appears as a prefix function with arguments that are component sub-trees.

-For example, for this simple date grammar:
+For example, for this date grammar:

     date  = year ‘-‘ month ‘-‘ day
     year  = [0-9]*4
     month = [0-9]*2
     day   = [0-9]*2

-The results from parsing the input “2022-03-04” as a Lisp s-expression:
+The parse tree from parsing the input “2022-03-04” can be diplayed as:

+	date
+	├─year "2022"
+	├─month "03"
+	└─day "04"

+Or it may be diplayed as an XML markup:

+	<date><year>2022</year>-<month>03</month>-<day>04</day></date>

+The semantic markup format shows the complete input string but it may be too verbose.

+The same parse tree result may be shown as a Lisp s-expression:

 	(date (year “2022”) (month “03”) (day “04”))

 The s-expression format can be interpreted as a semantic `date` function with three arguments.

-Or in JSON format:
+Or the parse tree can be seen as a JSON data structure:

-	[“date”, [“year”, “2022”], [“month”, “03”], [“day”, “04"]]
+	[“date”, [[“year”, “2022”], [“month”, “03”], [“day”, “04"]]]

-An application can define a function for the `date` tag to translate the date  into a programming language data  type.
+An application can define a function for the `date` tag to translate the date text fields into a programming language data type.

-The previous s-expression or JSON formats are useful ways to display the STT in a human readable format.
-However, the underlying implementation of the STT is expected to contain index pointers into the input string.
+There are different ways to display the parse tree in a human readable format.
+However, the underlying implementation of the parse tree is expected to contain index pointers into the input string.

 For example: